 The museum is in downtown St. Francis.
 Exit Highway 36 by turning north on College Street (the street that goes to the high school) near the east side of town.
 Go north 7 blocks, and turn left on Washington Street (Main).
 Travel 3 1/2 blocks west; the museum is on the right (north) side of the street.

-From the city water tower: Go 3 blocks north; turn left (Washington St.) and then 3 1/2 blocks west
+From the city water tower: Go 3 blocks north; turn left on Washington Street; and then go 3 1/2 blocks west

 From the Cheyenne County Courthouse: Travel one block west.